SalesConnection/Caction-Support/docs/Start_Up_Guide.md

 7. **Asset Management:** Track and manage company equipment.
    - Keep a detailed record of company assets, monitor their condition, and compile data to analyze health of equipment.<br><br>

-For a detailed breakdown of each feature, visit the [Sales Connection Features page](https://salesconnection.github.io/Sales-Connection-Support/#features-knowledge).<br><br>
+For a detailed breakdown of each feature, visit the [Caction Features page](https://salesconnection.github.io/Sales-Connection-Support/#features-knowledge).<br><br>

 ## Additional Resources

-Sales Connection provides various resources to support users:<br><br>
+Caction provides various resources to support users:<br><br>

 1. **Help Center:** Access guides and FAQs for troubleshooting.
    - Find detailed documentation, step-by-step guides, and frequently asked questions to resolve common issues and learn how to use the system effectively.